-The planet’s winds can be fitful and unpredictable, particularly on the small scale: a sudden gust sweeping down a mountainside, a tornado loosed from a thunderhead, a tiny eddy of breeze caused by a pebble on a mudflat.
-At the global level, however, winds are somewhat more orderly, even in their seasonal variations.
+The planet’s wind currents can be fitful and unpredictable, particularly on the small scale: a sudden gust sweeping down a mountainside, a tornado loosed from a thunderhead, a tiny eddy of breeze caused by a pebble on a mudflat.
+Global wind patterns, however, are somewhat more orderly, even in their seasonal variations.
 At high altitudes they generally blow easterly over the tropics and the poles and westerly elsewhere.
 Several major wind belts exert a major influence on climate.

 The Polar Easterlies

 Usually cold and parched, the polar easterlies reign in the latitudes between 60 degrees and the high-pressure cells that sit upon both poles.
 The polar easterlies of the Northern Hemisphere in particular show significant seasonal variation, weakening substantially in the short Arctic summer.
 The boundary between the polar easterlies and the midlatitude westerlies -- the polar front -- is marked by the subpolar lows, which stretch from about 50 to 60 degrees of latitude.
 These volatile frontiers are major storm factories.